FREQUENTLY ASKED QUESTIONS

 DO YOU PIGGY-BACK?

-The term ‘piggy-backing’ refers to a practice used by many instructors, whereby your lesson begins by driving the previous pupil home and finishes at the following pupil's house where they in turn will drive you home.
-The reason for doing so is that the instructor avoids unpaid time between lessons.
+The term ‘piggy-backing’ refers to a practice used by many Instructors, whereby your lesson begins by driving the previous pupil home and finishes at the following pupil's house where they in turn will drive you home.
+The reason for doing so is that the Instructor avoids unpaid time between lessons.
 It’s a practice I deplore because it puts the Instructor’s needs before the pupil and that’s not what you’re paying for.
-There will never be another pupil in the car during your lesson.
+With the Lawrence School of Motoring there will never be another pupil in the car during your lesson.

 ARE YOU FULLY QUALIFIED?

 This is a much better question than you may realize.
 There are many Instructors operating illegally, they just advertise cheap lessons with no formal training.
-Also, many schools use trainee instructors, who can legally teach to gain experience: it’s unlikely that you will be told that your instructor is unqualified when booking a lesson and you will still be charged the full fee.
+Also, many schools use trainee instructors (displaying a pink badge), who can legally teach to gain experience.
+So always enquire if your Instructor is fully quallified (displaying a green badge) as it's unlikely that you will be told when booking a lesson and you will still be charged the full fee.
 I’m a fully qualified Approved Driving Instructor (ADI) and have achieved the highest possible grade for many years.

 WILL YOU SHOUT AT ME?

-A common complaint is that their previous instructor shouted at them.
-Of course you’re going to make mistakes – that’s why you’re learning – if you didn’t make mistakes you wouldn’t need lessons!
+A common complaint is that their previous Driving Instructor shouted at them.
+Of course you’re going to make mistakes – that’s why you’re learning – if you didn’t make mistakes you wouldn’t need driving lessons!
 Instructors who shout are merely compensating for a weakness in their teaching.
 You pay for your lessons and deserve to be treated with respect.